lucianoayres/nino-cli/README.md

 Enhance command-line workflows with Nino CLI:

 -   💎 Pipe outputs to the AI for real-time analysis.
+-   💡 Remembers your last interaction for a more conversational experience.
 -   🖼️ Analyze images with multimodal models.
 -   🐶 Pass file contents as arguments.
 -   🤖 Save AI responses to text files.